Hof, Rhineland-Palatinate: Politics

 The municipal council is made up of 16 council members who were elected in a majority vote in a municipal election on 13 June 2004.

 Economy and infrastructure

 Transport

-Right through the community runs Bundesstraße 414, leading from Hohenroth to Hachenburg.
+Right through the municipality runs Bundesstraße 414, leading from Hohenroth to Hachenburg.
 The nearest Autobahn interchange is Haiger-Burbach on the A 45 (Dortmund–Gießen), some 17 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.